AyandaSangweni/CDV01_Career_Goals_Reflection_CS20240176_WFO2407_WFO2407-a_Ayanda-Sangweni_CDV01/README.md

 1. **Skills Analysis**:

     - **Current Skills and Expertise:**
-      - Basic programming skills, intoductory knowledge of programming concepts and software development principles.
+      - Basic programming skills, introductory knowledge of programming concepts and software development principles.
       - Strong analytical and research abilities developed through a background in social sciences, particularly psychology and sociology.
       - Great learning attitude, enthusiastic and motivated to learn new technology and techniques.

     - **Skills to Develop or Improve:**
-      - Gain proficiency in coding language like HTML, CSS and Javascript.
+      - Gain proficiency in coding language like HTML, CSS and JavaScript.
       - Practical experience through hands-on projects, internships, or freelance work to apply theoretical knowledge.
       - Specialization in areas like UX/UI design, data analysis, or software development to enhance expertise and marketability.
       - Enhance communication, teamwork, and time management skills in a development context.